ChrisPelatari/vitepress.chris.pelatari.com/blog/posts/2026-07-16-no-doubt-young-pimpin.md

 🏴‍☠️

-PS: PostXING works on an Android now, and iPhone, but it's now called Writeous Plume.
+PS: PostXING works on an Android now, and iPhone, but it's called Writeous Plume.
 I'd explain more but you wouldn't believe me.